 Usually, an essay has three parts – introduction, body, and conclusion.
 The same will be applied to movie review essays too.
 However, the body section will have sub-divisions that discuss various aspects of the film.
 Below is the movie review outline that you can follow:

-In this section, you must offer general information about the film, such as the title, release date, filmmakers, principal actors, a film company, and budget.
+In this section, you must offer general information about the film, such as the title, release date, filmmakers, principal actors, film company, and budget.

 This is a brief synopsis of the film’s plot, characters, and interactions.